khg1/FPGA_I2C_BUS_Controller/README.md

 * The state transition depends on the number of SCL rising edges that have occurred and the ACK/NACK bit stored in a register.<br><br>
 State Diagram:
 <img src="Images/FSM_2_Tek.jpg" alt="Alt text" width="1000"><br>

+## Outcome
+* A reliable I2C channel operates at standard mode (100 kHz) and full speed (400 kHz), transmitting operation-critical information between a battery charge controller and an IoT gateway without flipping any bits.
+This issue of bit flipping occurred frequently at a rate greater than 4 kHz before implementing this controller.